PengBuntu/.github/profile/README.md

 PengBuntu Is a "Linux Distribution" Based On Ubuntu Created With Cubic.
 It Focuses On Being Sleek, With The Software You Love Installed Out-Of-The-Box.
+It Also Serves As An Educational Resource For Those Who Want To Make Their Own Distributions With Cubic.

 **⚠️ WARNING!
 PengBuntu Is Still Highly Experimental And In Development!**